File Operations in Python, File opening models With Python

 Renaming a File

-Renaming a file in Python can be done using the os Module and needed to be imported to perform such tasks.
+You can rename a file in Python using the os module, which you need to import to perform such tasks.
 The os module in Python has a vast collection of methods to perform all the essential file management tasks in Python File Open itself.

 To rename our file, we will use the .rename() method from the os module.
 The .rename() method takes two arguments: